-The viticulturist Romeo Bragato (1858-1914), born in Dalmatia, was commissioned by the Government of the Australian state of Victoria in 1895 to work in New Zealand to explore the potential for viticulture.
-He came to a positive investigation result and described, among other things, the today important wine growing areas Hawke's Bay and Wairapara as particularly well suited.
+The wine-growing expert Romeo Bragato (1858-1914), who comes from Dalmatia, was commissioned by the government of the Australian state of Victoria in 1895 New Zealand explore the potential for viticulture.
+He came to a positive result of the investigation and, along with a few others, described the areas of viticulture that are important today Hawke's Bay and Wairapara are particularly suitable.
 As a result, many new vineyards were created in the areas proposed by him.
-In 1895 he discovered the phylloxera and struck - at first in vain - the finishing with resistant documents in front.
-In 1902 Bragato was appointed State Wine Director and introduced as one of the first measures Unterhagsreben.
-In Te Kauwhata he founded a research institute with experimental vineyards and a viticulture school and published the handbook "Viticulture in New Zealand".
-After he was deprived of the leadership of the institute in 1908, he emigrated to Canada a year later.
-Through his many achievements Bragato is considered a pioneer of New Zealand viticulture.
-In his honor, the “Romeo Bragato Wine Awards" will be presented today in New Zealand.
+In 1895 he discovered the phylloxera and hit - at first in vain - the finishing with resistant documents in front.
+In 1902, Bragato was appointed state wine director and was one of the first to introduce vines.
+In Te Kauwhata, he founded a research institute with experimental vineyards and a viticulture school and published the handbook "Viticulture in New Zealand".
+After the management of the institute was removed from him in 1908, he emigrated to Canada a year later.
+Thanks to its numerous achievements, Bragato is considered a pioneer in New Zealand viticulture.
+In his honor, the “Romeo Bragato Wine Awards” are presented in New Zealand today.